|ARM Technical Support Knowledge Articles|

 A host ID (or hostid) is an identifier unique to a particular computer, and is used by FLEXnet to lock licenses to a particular machine.
 If the host ID provided at the time the license is generated is wrong, then the license does not enable the tools.

-The method of obtaining a host ID differs depending on the type of license (see the FAQ entry: What licensing options are available for ARM's development tools? ), the hardware platform, and operating system used.
+The method of obtaining a host ID differs depending on the type of license, the hardware platform, and operating system used.

 If you have the FLEXnet tools installed, you can get a list of the recognised host IDs by executing the following from a terminal on Linux or a command (run) prompt on Windows: